ashllll/log_hightlight_krep/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-BSD-green)

 `krep` is an optimized string search utility designed for maximum throughput and efficiency when processing large files and directories.
-It's built with performance in mind, offering multiple search algorithms and SIMD acceleration when available.
+It is built with performance in mind, offering multiple search algorithms and SIMD acceleration when available.

+> **Note:**
+> Krep is not intended to be a full replacement or direct competitor to feature-rich tools like `grep` or `ripgrep`.
+Instead, it aims to be a minimal, efficient, and pragmatic tool focused on speed and simplicity.
+>
+> Krep provides the essential features needed for fast searching, without the extensive options and complexity of more comprehensive search utilities.
+Its design philosophy is to deliver the fastest possible search for the most common use cases, with a clean and minimal interface.

+## The Story Behind the Name

+The name "krep" has an interesting origin.
+It is inspired by the Icelandic word "kreppan," which means "to grasp quickly" or "to catch firmly."
+I came across this word while researching efficient techniques for pattern recognition.

+Just as skilled fishers identify patterns in the water to locate fish quickly, I designed "krep" to find patterns in text with maximum efficiency.
+The name is also short and easy to remember—perfect for a command-line utility that users might type hundreds of times per day.

 ## Key Features